-You do not need to go to Banaue or Batad to see the striking rice terraces because scattered all over Cordillera are these unique architectural masterpieces – the carefully hand carved mountainsides that seems giant steps forming stairways to the sky with its origin that can be traced back thousand years ago.
+You do not need to go to Banaue, Mayoyao or Hungduan to see the striking rice terraces because scattered all over Cordillera are these unique architectural masterpieces – the carefully hand carved mountainsides that seems giant steps forming stairways to the sky with its origin that can be traced back thousand years ago.

 While Banaue and Batad in Ifugao are among the popular sites for these wonders, Sagada has its own share of magnificent landscapes.
 Though smaller, but still an amazing work of art.

 Aside from its size, the difference between the rice terraces in Ifugao and Sagada is the material used.
 Banaue Rice terraces are made up of compacted soil while those in Sagada are made up of small rocks piled on top of each other.